-Motor vehicles - 4 years Fixtures and fittings - 4 years
+Motor vehicles - 4 years

 The assets' residual values, useful lives and depreciation methods are reviewed, and adjusted prospectively if appropriate, or if there is an indication of a significant change since the last reporting date.

 Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised in profit or loss.